LLASTM/IDE_TESTS_SCRIPTS/CUCUMBER/features/Readme.md

 others : this directory contains other tests that are not IDE tests

 cucumber : contains a file settings.json that should be copied to build directory/.vscode, it is used to get completion with cucumber

+test_workspace : used as a workspace for tests